 Muscat adds that the players would not be distracted ahead of the game, and that playing before the international break this time was not advantage.
 He is happy that the team get to use the players now and that they would worry about the break later.
 If you fancy a Melbourne win, you can search for the best sites to get you the most bang for your buck – they are trading at as high as 5/1 for the big match on some websites!

 On the pitch conditions at Perry Park, the manager praised his team for playing decently in the “ridiculous circumstances.”
 He refused to worry much, preferring to build on the “good base” from Brisbane.
-The plan is just to get past the current round for now.
+The plan is just to get past the current round for now – the odds are stacked in their favour right now, so you might need bonuskoodi to get a good return on any stake you put up.

 The game is set to happen at the Marden Sports Complex at Adelaide.
 In other games, South Melbourne will play Sorrento FC while Sydney United will face Heidelberg.
 Though Heidelberg are arguably the best non A-League side, they face a tough game against Sydney.
 They are weary as well so playing a resolute Sydney side away from home is too close to predict.